hemligabyran/nodeSpider/README.md

 nodeSpider
 ==========

-Crawl an URL and search for a string
+Crawl an URL recursivly and search for a string